We may earn affiliate commissions for the recommended products. Learn more.

 Location tracking and geo-fencing

-Qustodio also allows you to know where your kids are at any time.
+Qustodio allows you to know where your kids are at any time.
 More precisely, you can turn on the location tracking and see where your children are and where they’ve been.
 You can also save the most visited places, such as schools and your home, and receive a notification when they arrive at or leave those locations.

 qustodio location tracking